-The five greek organizations with clusters have been identified as having a cluster in their organization because social gatherings that members of these organizations held determined the link in cases, according to Covington.
+The seven greek organizations with clusters have been identified as having a cluster in their organization because social gatherings that members of these organizations held determined the link in cases, according to Covington.
 But multiple cases within an organization without an epidemiological linkage would not be considered a cluster.

 “The social gatherings that were part of these students’ membership in the organization that was determined to be the linkage,” Covington wrote.
 “Absent that epidemiological linkage, multiple cases would not have been identified as a cluster just by virtue of the students belonging to the same organization.”

 The university is also tracking emerging clusters — when at least three cases are linked.
 For emerging clusters, the university has been conducting targeted testing.
 When the clusters in Sigma Sigma Sigma and Zeta Beta Tau were still considered emerging, the university tested the entirety of both organizations to identify any additional cases.